 Crichton turned in an impressive 2012 season with nine sacks, 17 tackles for a loss, 44 tackles and a forced fumble.
 He recorded six sacks, 14.5 tackles for a loss, six forced fumbles and 74 tackles as a redshirt freshman in 2011.

 Baltimore Ravens: Jimmie Ward, S, Northern Illinois

 Ward (5-11, 193) displayed nice coverage ability at the Senior Bowl.
 He isn't the biggest of safeties, but he is a nice weapon to defend slot receivers with his man-coverage ability.
 Ward racked up 95 tackles with seven interceptions and 10 passes defended in 2013.
 He has nice instincts and ball skills to defend the deep part of the field while being a good tackler.
-If Ward were bigger, he would probably be a first-round pick.
+If Ward were bigger, he would be a first- or second-round pick.

 Chicago Bears: Will Sutton, DT, Arizona State

 The Bears can go with the best defensive player available, and that could be Sutton.
 Adding an interior pass-rusher would be a good idea for Chicago, and sources have said the Bears love Sutton.

 Sutton had a disappointing senior season with 48 tackles, 13.5 tackles for a loss and four sacks.
 He broke out for the Sun Devils in 2012 as one of the best pass-rushers in college football.
 Sutton picked up 13 sacks, 63 tackles, 23.5 tackles for a loss, five passes broken up and three forced fumbles.
 Unfortunately, an injury knocked him out for the vast majority of the game against Oregon.
 He totaled 33 tackles, 5.5 tackles for a loss and 2.5 sacks in 2011.